sarah-antillia/ImageMask-Dataset-MoNuSeg/README.md

 <br>

 As shown above, the number of the original Tissue-images in Training data is only 37, and too small to use for a training of a segmentation model.
-Therefore, in order to increase of the number of the training data, we applied the following data augmentation methods to the orginal Training data.<br>
+Therefore, in order to increase of the number of the training data, we applied the following data augmentation methods to the original Training data.<br>
 <li>hfip</li>
 <li>vflip</li>
 <li>rotation</li>